Yahaya-Salisu/real_world_asset/2025-07-Cap-Contest/Reports.md

 #### Proof of concept:
-A. Agent has borrowed 1000 tokens and caller borrowed 2000 tokens
+A. Agent has borrowed 1000 tokens and caller borrowed 2000 tokens.

 B. Later the caller wants to repay his debt, but `repay()` updates agent's interest and fetches the balanceOf agent even though the caller is not the agent.

 C. The balance of agent cleared while the caller loses their funds.